IS A PET SKUNK THE RIGHT PET FOR YOU?

 Skunks can be potty trained but depending on your skunk, it might not be the easiest thing to do.
 Skunks like to do their business in corners.
 Your skunk will definitely let you know which corner or corners are preferred for litter boxes.
 One litter box will usually not be enough and it may take several spaced throughout the rooms your skunks goes to satisfy your skunk's potty needs.
 Be prepared if you attempt to change the mind of your skunk on the choice of corners and it fails.
 This is one battle you may not win.
 Eventually, you will come to a mutual understanding.

-Since the domestic skunk just made the leap from wild into the home in such a short period, their diet should mimic as best as possible the diet they would have eaten in the wild.
+The domestic skunk's diet should mimic as best as possible the diet they would have eaten in the wild.
 Feral skunks consume a wide variety of foods.
-In particular they each beetles, crickets, grasshoppers and are fond of bees.
+In particular they eat beetles, crickets, grasshoppers and are fond of bees.
 In summer they eat some fruit, rodents and eggs.
 As colder months approach, they eat leaves, nuts, and carrion.
 Therefore, your skunk's diet should consist of fresh fruits and vegetables, and animal protein such as superworms, mealworms, crickets, grasshoppers, raw chicken necks, cooked ground turkey or chicken, and baked chicken or turkey.
 The need for supplements may be determined by blood analysis.
 If a well balanced diet is not fed, deficiencies will occur.
 Harm can also occur from over supplementation.
 You will quickly realize that your skunk is probably eating better than you do.
 The importance of a good balanced diet can never be stressed enough.

 If you are a juvenile or young adult thinking about getting a domestic skunk as a pet, there are a few things you need to consider.
 In the State of Florida, you must be 16 years old before you apply for a permit to have a pet skunk.
 Your parents should be 100% supportive in your decision to have a domestic skunk as a pet and, if you are younger than 16, they will have to obtain the permit in their name.
 This would also make your parents responsible for any action your domestic pet skunk may take.
 In addition, they may one day become the primary caretaker of the skunk depending on your life choices after high school.
 Your parents are also the ones that will be buying the food, cleaning supplies, and paying the vet bills.
 They are the ones that will be making the most changes in the way the house is cleaned and what products are used.
 A juvenile considering a domestic skunk as a pet is probably in high school, or of an age where there are many unknowns which will affect your pet skunk.
 High school and after school activities can be very time consuming; and that means time away from your pet.
 High school is a time for your social development; offering dances, sporting events and other social events you will not want to miss and these all mean time away from your pet.
 Will your skunk have to be locked up in your room while you are away, or will your parents allow it to have free roam of the house and will they tend to him/her in your absence?